Links on Android Authority may earn us a commission. Learn more.

 While the mono playback setup is a bummer, the ear tips are a stroke of genius.
 Bose’s new StayHear Max — mind the pun — ear tips may look intimidating at first, but that’s their secret.
 The extra material increases surface contact with your ear, and I couldn’t shake them free no matter how hard I tried.
 They’re also extremely comfortable with the wingtips.
 The material lightly grips your ears, which makes for a good seal without any pain.

 The case you get with the Bose Sport Earbuds is nothing particularly special, but it’s smaller than the case found alongside the SoundSport Free.
 It skips the popular magnet design of most wireless earbuds, instead opting for a physical button that releases a lever.
-It isn’t as satisfying to use as the Google Pixel Buds case, but it does a great job against accidental drops.
+It isn’t as satisfying to use as some cases, but it does a great job against accidental drops.

 On the outside, you’ll find four LEDs that indicate your remaining charge, and a single Bluetooth pairing button rests on the inside.
 Unfortunately, you can expect to become good friends with the pairing button over the life of your buds.